 Molecular farming: the use of plants for the production of a protein which is usually extracted and purified (or at least used as part of a crude extract) rather than fulfilling a function within the plant.

-Neutralizing antibody: an antibody that interrupts the life cycle/replication cycle of a pathogen, e.g. by preventing interactions with a receptor
+Neutralizing antibody: an antibody that interrupts the life cycle/replication cycle of a pathogen, e.g. by preventing interactions with a receptor.

 Passive immunotherapy: the administration of antibodies that target a particular pathogen or molecule rather than the administration of antigens that cause the body to generate its own antibodies against the target.